Hyperfoil/Horreum/docs/site/content/en/docs/Concepts/core-concepts/index.md

 ## Datasource

 A `Datasource` is a **required** top-level organizational construct that defines the source of the data to be stored or retrieved by Horreum.
-Currently, Horreum supports 2 types of `Datasource`: Postgres and Elasticsearch
+Currently, Horreum supports 3 types of `Datasource`: Postgres, Elasticsearch, and [Collector](https://github.com/Karm/collector)

 ## Baseline